yandex/yandex-tank/docs/core_and_modules.rst

 Custom_guns
 -----------
 You can create you own Golang-based gun with `pandora`.
-Feel free to find examples from [pandora documentation](https://yandexpandora.readthedocs.io/en/develop/)
+Feel free to find examples at [pandora documentation](https://yandexpandora.readthedocs.io/en/develop/)

 ******************